 10 a.m. – 10 p.m.

 Center City Updates

-We are excited to share that Center City will be the first neighborhood for the pilot!
-Since January 2021, the City has engaged civic and community leaders, unhoused Philadelphians, businesses, and the general public to gather feedback, concerns, and recommendations for location, operations, and maintenance of a public restroom in Center City.
+Center City is the first neighborhood for the pilot.
+Starting January 2021, the City engaged civic and community leaders, unhoused Philadelphians, businesses, and the general public to gather feedback, concerns, and recommendations for location, operations, and maintenance of a public restroom in Center City.

 We held pop up events in both Love Park and at the Municipal Services Building to get feedback and used art activities facilitated by Mural Arts to engage people in a conversation about public restrooms.

 We also created a survey to learn how people feel about the current porta-potties and how we can provide a better experience with the permanent public restroom.
 Outreach to nearby civic groups, organizations, businesses, nearby people experiencing homelessness/ housing insecurity, five outdoor events, and circulation in a Philadelphia Inquirer Article led to 480 responses.
 We found that 89% of respondents envision a new permanent public restroom as a positive amenity.
 The results from the survey are summarized in a flyer.